Reserve Management Plans

 The purpose of this management plan is to try to balance recreational opportunities with the protection of the natural and cultural values of the lakeshore reserves, within the limits of the resources available.

-Tapuaeharuru Bay Lakeshore Management Plan
+Tapuaeharuru Bay Lakeshore Reserves Management Plan (PDF, 54MB)

 Acacia Bay concept plan